Tag Archive for: Realty ONE Group Western Slope

 What is a Contingent Offer?

-A contingent offer means that the buyer is only obligated to proceed with the purchase if certain conditions (contingencies) are satisfied.
+Submitting a contingent offer means that the buyer is only obligated to proceed with the purchase if certain conditions (contingencies) are satisfied.
 These conditions typically protect the buyer and ensure that they can back out of the deal without penalty if their circumstances change or the conditions aren’t met.
-The majority of home purchases have some type of contingency attached to them, even cash offers.
+The majority of home purchases have some type of contingency (think inspection) attached to them, including cash offers.
 But not all contingencies in real estate are viewed the same.

 Financing Contingency: The offer is contingent on the buyer securing a mortgage loan.